dylanviyar/My-Portfolio/README.md

 # Dylan's Data Discoveries 📚

-A portfolio of my data analytic works and projects!
+A portfolio of my data analysis works and projects!

 ## Table of Contents